Build multi-modal AI applications using our new open-source Vision AI SDK.

 The following tutorial shows you how to quickly build a Video Calling app leveraging Stream's Video API and the Stream Video Android components.
 The underlying API is very flexible and allows you to build nearly any type of video experience.

-This tutorial teaches you how to build a Zoom/Whatsapp-style video calling app.
+This tutorial teaches you how to build a Zoom/WhatsApp-style video calling app with Jetpack Compose and the Stream Video SDK.

 • Calls run on Stream's global edge network for optimal latency & reliability.